reasonml/reason/src/README.md

 ```
 File "test2.re", line 4, characters 2-6:
-Error: 2665: <UNKNOWN SYNTAX ERROR>
+Error: 2665: <syntax error>
 ```

 Here, the error code is 2665.
 We then search for this code in `src/reason-parser/reason_parser.messages`.

-- If you find it, you can add a better error message instead of the not so descriptive `<UNKNOWN SYNTAX ERROR>`.
+- If you find it, you can add a better error message instead of the not so descriptive `<syntax error>`.

 To test the new error message you can run the following commands again: